1 Shinkyo Sacred Bridge

 13 Onyo Seki

 The Yin and Yang Stone.
 Two natural stones on the left of San-no-miya.
-One (Yang) symbolizing a male and the other (Yin) a female.
-People pray for the fertile land here.

 14 Hotoke Iwa